Occ. Code 8720700

 relative to providing health care services to inmates, as necessary.

-and/or establish a plan for the delivery of primary health care to
+and/or establishes a plan for the delivery of primary health care to

 the specialty care physicians who come on site to provide specialty care